Sampo Oyj Sampo Plc: Disclosure Under Chapter 9 Section 5 Of The Securities Market Act

 ADVERTISEMENT

-January 2018 to above five (5) per cent of Sampo plc's total voting
+January 2018 above five (5) per cent of Sampo plc's total voting rights.

-rights.
-The number of shares remained above five (5) per cent of total
+directly by BlackRock, Inc. and its funds, increased above 5 per cent of

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850